FlooferLand/dgas/README.md

 # Discord's Game Activity Sucks (D-GAS)
-*The software is still a work in progress and isn't completed yet*
+*The software is still a work in progress and isn't completed yet (Might be canceled or remade in the future)*

 Presences work as intended *however* switching between presences doesn't work yet.